 If you believe a neighbor is stealing power from you, report them to your TDU or the police.
 Besides the fact that you don’t want to be responsible for the cost of your neighbor’s free electricity, stealing electricity is extremely dangerous and a criminal offense.
 You probably shouldn’t confront them for safety reasons, but you must stop the theft.

 The bottom line is, don’t steal electricity.
 It isn’t nice and certainly won’t be cheap or free.
 If you are struggling to pay your energy bill or have decided that it is about time you find an electricity provider that works with you and not against you, let us know.
 Pogo Energy never charges a deposit, we do not believe in long term commitments or contracts, and we won’t stick you with disconnect fees, reconnect fees, or late fees.
-Electricity without the B.S.
-It isn’t a new concept- but a concept we embrace and do well.
-As long as you don’t steal electricity- we got your back.
+Electricity without the B.S. is our motto.
+As long as you don’t steal electricity, we’ve got your back.